-1. Investigated Brokerage Account Margin Obligations And Ultimately Sought Court Approval Of Unopposed Settlement Providing Nearly \$8 Million Benefit To Receivership Estate
+2. Obtained Court Approval For And Executed A Major Settlement Providing Nearly \$8 Million Benefit To Receivership Estate

-The Receiver discovered the existence of significant margin obligations totaling over \$12 million in the brokerage account maintained by Kinetic Funds at Interactive Brokers.
-Following an investigation, the Receiver filed a Motion on July 22, 2020, seeking the Court's approval for his determination that a significant portion of that balance was incurred for the benefit of two Kinetic Funds investors and that Kinetic Funds should not be responsible for those amounts.
-The Receiver subsequently engaged in negotiations with those investors that culminated in a settlement which, if approved, would result in a net benefit of nearly \$8 million to the Receivership Estate.
-The Receiver filed his Unopposed Motion to (i) Approve Settlement with Fogarty Family Investors and Resolve Pending Motion to Liquidate (Doc.
-108); and (ii) Authorize Repayment of Margin Balance and Transfer of Remaining Account Funds from Interactive Brokers to Receivership Accounts (Doc.
-141) (the "Settlement Motion") on September 30, 2020, and the Settlement Motion remains pending.
-Following the Court's approval, the Receiver will then payoff the remaining margin and transfer the net proceeds to his fiduciary accounts for eventual distribution to investors.
+• The Receiver and his Retained Professionals discovered the existence of significant margin obligations totaling over \$12 million in the brokerage account maintained by Kinetic Funds at Interactive Brokers.
+Following a comprehensive investigation, the Receiver ultimately filed a Motion seeking the Court's approval for his determination that a significant portion of that balance was incurred for the benefit of two Kinetic Funds investors and that Kinetic Funds should not be financially or legally responsible for those amounts.
+The Receiver's ensuing negotiations with those investors culminated in a Court-approved settlement resulting in a net benefit of nearly \$8 million to the Receivership Estate (Doc.
+152).
+Following the Court's approval on November 5, 2020, the Receiver and his professionals carried out the material terms of the settlement including the receipt of the two investors' settlement payment of \$3.7 million, repayment of the remaining \$7.7 million in margin obligations, and the transfer of over \$5.5 million in remaining net proceeds from Interactive Brokers to the Receiver's fiduciary accounts for safeguarding and eventual distribution to investors.